percona/k8spxc-docs/docs/backups-restore.md

             * `type` key can be equal to one of the following options,

                 * `date` - roll back to specific date,
-                * `transaction` - roll back to specific transaction (available since Operator 1.8.0),
+                * `transaction` - roll back up to the specific transaction, not including it (available since Operator 1.8.0),
                 * `latest` - recover to the latest possible transaction,
                 * `skip` - skip a specific transaction (available since Operator 1.7.0).